My Gramma’s griddle cakes are better than any fluffy pancakes! Learn her secret tips and make this classic breakfast recipe for your family.

-Light, airy and fluffy on the inside with a golden brown exterior best describes the perfect pancake.
-While I love a good sourdough pancake, this basic recipe needs to be in everyones cooking repertoire!
+Light, airy and fluffy on the inside with a golden brown exterior best describes a perfectly golden griddle cake.
+I love a stack of sourdough pancakes, and on special occasions, red velvet pancakes.
+But this classic fluffy pancakes recipe needs to be in everyone’s cooking repertoire!

-This pancake recipe comes via my gramma, one I dug out of the archives while an out of town guest visited this past weekend.
-Funny I thought I had the basic, essential recipe on the site, but when I looked, realized I’ve never posted it!
+The recipe for these griddle cakes comes via my gramma.
+I dug it out of the archives while an out of town guest visited this past weekend.
+Funny, I thought I had the basic recipe here on Kevin is Cooking, but apparently, I hadn’t posted it!

 So here it is.